China January factory growth stalls, deflation pressures build, bad debt rises

 In a sign of the times, separate data on Friday showed the bad debt ratio at Chinese banks climbed to a five-year high of 1.64 percent at the end of 2014 as companies struggled to repay their loans in the dour business climate.

-That followed a more dire forecast from Zoomlion Heavy Industry Science and Technology Co Ltd 0001157.SZ (1157.HK), another heavy equipment maker, which said on Monday that its 2014 net profit may have plunged 80 percent.
+That followed a more dire forecast from Zoomlion Heavy Industry Science and Technology Co Ltd, another heavy equipment maker, which said on Monday that its 2014 net profit may have plunged 80 percent.
 The profit warning was its fifth in 21 months.

 "Right now, I'm more worried about investment," said Chang Chun Hua, an economist at Nomura in Hong Kong.
 "The financing cost of investment is getting higher with deflation.
 Real interest rates are going up."